SuyogPrasai/microlane/README.md

 ## Contribution and License

-If you want to contribute to this project, then feel free to fork and add the nescesasry adjustments.
-This script is designed in a way such that it works not just lane detection models, but  on all kinds of machine learning models we choose.
+If you want to contribute to this project, then feel free to fork and add the necessary adjustments.
+This pipeline is designed in a way such that it works not just on lane detection models, but on all kinds of machine learning models.
 This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.